Is Narcotic Tolerance Dangerous?

 Narcotic tolerance can lead to addiction.

-As stated by the National Library of Medicine, “Taking narcotics to control the pain of cancer or other medical problems does not itself lead to addiction,” but these drugs are habit-forming in nature.
-This means the individuals who take narcotics as treatment for a long-term pain condition must be careful not to abuse the drug in any way or it could possibly lead to addiction.
+As stated by the National Library of Medicine, “Taking narcotics to control the pain of cancer or other medical problems does not itself lead to addiction,” but these narcotics are habit-forming by nature.
+This means the individuals who take the drugs as treatment for a long-term pain condition must be careful not to misuse it or it could possibly lead to addiction.

-Because a person who becomes tolerant to narcotics will feel that the same dosage of the drug no longer causes the effects they are used to, they may consider taking more of the drug in order to achieve those desired effects.
-This can be very dangerous and lead to abuse, addiction, severe dependence, and other problems.
+However, a person who becomes tolerant to narcotics tends to feel that the same dosage of the drug no longer causes the positive effects they are used to.
+As such, they may consider larger quantities to achieve those desired effects. if left unchecked, this can be very dangerous and lead to severe dependence and health risks.

 Get Help Today